OpenBookPrices/country-data/README.md

   * `number` The [ISO 4217](http://en.wikipedia.org/wiki/ISO_4217) number
   * `decimals` The number of decimal digits conventionally shown
   * `symbol` The currency symbol for the currency (e.g. ¥, $ etc.).
 Some symbols are not available, in which case `symbol` contains the ISO 4217 code.
+Credit to [bengourley/currency-symbol-map](https://github.com/bengourley/currency-symbol-map) for the symbol database.

 ## Languages